Michael Herald, PharmD, BCPS

 Dr. Shepherd is originally from Hazard, KY.
 She earned her Doctor of Pharmacy degree from Appalachian College of Pharmacy in Oakwood, VA.
 She completed a PGY1 residency at Hazard ARH Regional Medical Center.
 Dr. Shepherd completed the Scholarship of Teaching and Learning Certificate program through the University of Kentucky and currently precepts pharmacy students and residents.

 Dr. Shepherd’s resident research project, "Evaluation of a Pharmacist-Managed Heart Failure Education Project: Empowering Patients to Self-Manage their Disease" was completed at Hazard ARH and won the 2013 Kentucky Society of Health System Pharmacists (KSHP) poster presentation.
-Her manuscript has recently been accepted for publication in Journal of Pharmacy Technology.
+Her manuscript was recently published in the Journal of Pharmacy Technology.

 As a member of the clinical pharmacy team, Dr. Shepherd is involved in many endeavors throughout the hospital to improve patient care.
 She currently works with education of nursing and pharmacy staff, is involved in hospital committees, and assists with the creation and revision of pharmacy protocols.